hunnel/openVINO_install_guide_linux_without_FPGA/install_GPU_linux.md

-# Intel® OpenVINO™ Toolkit <br>Post-Installation Steps to Support Processor Graphics (GPU)
+# Intel® OpenVINO™ Toolkit | Post-Installation Steps to Support Processor Graphics (GPU)

 > **Note:**  This step is only required if you want to enable OpenVINO™ Toolkit components to utilize processor graphics on your system